ppy/osu-wiki/news/2022-07-18-skinning-contest-chromatic-alteration-announcement.md

   - Mod Icons
   - Pause and Fail Menu
   - Main Menu is optional, but highly encouraged
-- Submissions must be new creations, only skins posted within the submission period will be accepted.
+- Submissions must be new creations — only skins posted within the submission period will be accepted.
 - Each submission must be accompanied by a forum thread in order to participate in the contest.
 - Submissions must be made in time.
 Latecomers will not be accepted.
 - Submissions must not be created as a part of, or be involved in a paid commission of any sort.